mono/website/docs/advanced/runtime/docs/coop-suspend.md

 on the dynamic mode the thread is when the function is executed.

 - Can call GC Neutral functions
-- Cannot call into foreigh functions.
+- Cannot call into foreign functions.
 - Cannot call into blocking functions/syscalls
 - Cannot read from pinned managed memory
 - Cannot touch managed memory (read/write)
-- Cannot be dettached
+- Cannot be detached

-There's a special group of functions that are allowed to run dettached.
+There's a special group of functions that are allowed to run detached.
 All they are allowed to do is attach, pick a GC mode and call into regular GC functions.

 All functions can transition from one mode to the other and then back.
 The runtime provides macros that